SaelKimberly/rust-xlsb-writer/README.md

 You are more than welcome to contribute to this project, or sponsor it at [Boosty.to](https://boosty.to/sael.dev/donate).

-The project is in active development, but at the moment there is only one developer working on it, Sael Kimberly.
+The project is in active development, but at the moment there is only one developer working on it, Peter ([SaelKimberly](https://github.com/SaelKimberly)).
 Your Issues and Pull Requests are welcome!

 ## License